cheeyeo/tfod_rcnn_example/README.md

 2021-11-12T21:46:48 I1112 21:46:48.713370 139908352481088 model_lib_v2.py:1010]   + Loss/total_loss: 0.245106
 ```

 The overall loss is =~ 0.24 which is high.
-This may be due to the high learning rate.
 The mAP@0.5 is 0.731.

+We will use the above as a baseline model.

+### Further extensions

+#### Update the default optimizer

+Update the optimizer in the config file to use a lower learning rate without any decay i.e. set the config to manual_learning_rate

+TODO